drewklein20/Compu-Feed/README.md

 ```
 sudo mysql_secure_installation
 ```
-You will be asked Enter current password for root (enter __PetFeeder2021!__): press Enter
+You will be asked Enter current password for root.
+Enter your password if one is set and press Enter
-Type in Y and press Enter to Set root password
+Type in Y and press Enter to set the root password
-Type in a password at the New password: prompt, and press Enter.
-Important: remember this root password, as you will need it later
+Type in __PetFeeder2021!__ for the password at the New password: prompt, and press Enter.
+Important: The database import will not work unless this is set correctly.
 Type in Y to Remove anonymous users
 Type in N to Disallow root login remotely
 Type in Y to Remove test database and access to it